 Our group LOVED this game.
 We were already fans of both Between Two Cities AND Castles of Mad King Ludwig, so we were eager to play this mashup and we were not disappointed.
 For some of us, this was our second time playing.
 I love that it can handle up to 7 players - it's part of the new go-to list for when we have a larger group who want to play together instead of split up.

-Card Drafting, Dice Rolling, Drafting, End Game Bonuses, Hand Management, Set Collection and Solo / Solitaire Game
+Contracts, Dice Rolling, End Game Bonuses, Hand Management, Once-Per-Game Abilities, Open Drafting, Set Collection, Solo / Solitaire Game and Turn Order: Progressive

 Notes from Rebecca

 This game is gorgeous.
 The art!
 Stunning!
 I do wish one of the fonts were more legible, because, while pretty, the delicate script used for the scientific names isn't very visually accessible.
 We all loved the gameplay and learning about birds!
 Later, I was lucky enough to win a copy from my favorite game store on Earth, The Wandering Dragon Game Shoppe!